iamssurya/roster-algorithm/README.md

-# roster-algorithm
+# ROSTER ALGORITHM
-Generate Roster for a team
+Simple Algorithm to Generate Roster for your team